muratk3n/thirdwave/en/README.md

 ---

 Hah.
-US had a foray into SCS, RU did one in the Pacific.
+So US made a foray into SCS, RU in the Pacific.

 "Ahead of Biden-Putin summit, Russia conducts what it calls its largest naval exercise in the Pacific since Cold War"